Eisenhower Nduwa Mkaka

-Eisenhower Nduwa Mkaka (born 12 September 1973) of Lilongwe is a Malawian politician who is a Member of Parliament for Lilongwe Mpenu Constituency and former Minister of Foreign Affairs and International Cooperation.
-In January 2022, Mkaka was appointed Minister of Natural resources after a cabinet reshuffle.
-Mkaka also holds the position of Secretary General for the ruling Malawi Congress Party.
+Eisenhower Nduwa Mkaka (born 12 September 1975) is a Malawian politician representing Lilongwe Mpenu Constituency.
+He served as Minister of Natural Resources following a cabinet reshuffle in January 2022.
+Mkaka has also held the position of Secretary General for the Malawi Congress Party, a role within the ruling political party.

 Early life

-Eisenhower Mkaka was born on 12 September 1973 at Nkhoma Hospital to Teresa and Saxon Mkaka of Mphinzi II Village, TA Mazengera in Lilongwe.
-He did his early education at Chigodi Full Primary School, Nkhoma Demonstration School, Mphetsankhuli Full Primary School and Nsalu Primary School.
+Eisenhower Mkaka was born on September 12, 1973, at Nkhoma Hospital to Teresa and Saxon Mkaka of Mphinzi II Village, TA Mazengera in Lilongwe.
+He did his early education at Chigodi Full Primary School, Nkhoma Demonstration School, Mphetsankhuli Full Primary School, and Nsalu Primary School.

-At Nsalu Primary school Mkaka was selected to attend Mtendere Secondary School in Dedza, where he obtained a Malawi School Certificate of Education in 1996.
+At Nsalu Primary School Mkaka was selected to attend Mtendere Secondary School in Dedza, where he obtained a Malawi School Certificate of Education in 1996.
 In 2000, he went on to the University of Malawi, the Polytechnic where he graduated with a bachelor's degree in Business Administration.

 In 2009, Mkaka completed a Master of Science (MSc.) in Strategic Management with merit at Derby University in the UK.
-Before his master's degree, Mkaka also completed a diploma in Banking from the University of South Africa/Institute of Bankers in 2007.
+Before his master's degree, he also completed a diploma in Banking from the University of South Africa/Institute of Bankers in 2007.